casanaa/logo-maker/README.md

 And the output text "Generated logo.svg" is printed in the command line

-Whdn I open the `logo.svg` file in a browser
+When I open the `logo.svg` file in a browser

-Thdn I am shown a 300x200 pixel image that matches the criteria I entered
+Then I am shown a 300x200 pixel image that matches the criteria I entered

 xxxx
 sss